 Stay 2 nights in Akaroa.

-Explore the village of Akaroa, with its colonial architecture, galleries, cafés, cheese factory and museum.
-Relax or take part in the many activities including Pohatu Penguins Nature and Sea Kayak Tours – Pohatu is home to the largest Little Penguin colony on mainland New Zealand.
+Relax or take part in the many activities on offer, including Pohatu Penguins Nature and Sea Kayak Tours – Pohatu is home to the largest Little Penguin colony on mainland New Zealand.
+You may also like to take a harbour cruise to view dolphins, penguins and fur seals.

 Driving time Akaroa to Lake Tekapo 302 km / 188 miles, 3.5 hours